Design of the Liverpool Telescope

 This curved structure forms the top of the telescope.
 It is held to the main body of the instrument by the top trusses.
 The secondary mirror is secured to this structure.
 It has a motor to allow the telescope to focus.
 This is done by carefully moving the secondary mirror nearer or further away from the primary mirror below.
 These movements are controlled to within less than the thickness of a human hair while the range of movement can be as much as 5 cm.

 The Liverpool Telescope has a professional digital camera to capture images (data) of objects in the night sky.
 The digital CCD camerasused by astronomers are expensive, but they produce high quality images.
-Your computer at school or at home can see the images produced by the Liverpool Telescope through our special software (LTImage).

 The Liverpool Telescope can have up to 6 instruments for doing different science.
 As well as the optical camera, there is also an infrared camera, a polarimeter and spectrographs.
 These allow astronomers to measure distances in the Universe and the chemical composition of stars and other objects.